ojaswi143/noteapp/README.md

 ## Future plan

-This is a very basic version of the app and I am going to implement a lot of features in this app (secret for now).
+This is a very basic version of the app and I am going to implement a lot of features in this app (PS:secret for now).